bevyengine/rfcs/rfcs/45-stageless.md

 You *will* have to be more careful once exclusive systems can go anywhere.

-That said, the executor won't fail to detect pairs of conflicting + ambiguously-ordered things.
+That said, the dependency graph checker won't fail to detect pairs of conflicting + ambiguously-ordered things.
 The checker can point out what's ambiguous before *and* after flattening dependency graphs.
-(i.e. the executor can report that system A conflicts with system set X before reporting the specific pairs of conflicting systems).
+(i.e. the checker can report that system A conflicts with system set X before reporting the specific pairs of conflicting systems).

 We hope system sets will help reduce the cognitive burden here and naturally lead users to patterns with fewer errors.
 Likewise, if users also become responsible for scheduling sets exported by plugins, it will be within their power to resolve any errors.